SCHOOL FUNDING + SCHOLARSHIPS

 Elementary School Funding (DCIS Fairmont only)

-Teachers at DCIS Fairmont can apply for funding for local student excursions.
+At this time, DCIS Fairmont is the only school eligible to apply.
+They can apply for funding for local student excursions.
 These include visits to local museums, programs, nature parks/exhibits, themed overnights, and special events.
 All programs have an educational and intercultural aspect and tie to the curriculum or a class project.

 Travel Level: BEGINNER.
 These young students get their feet wet being away from school and home, learning about new people and places, and gaining basic independence.